 "Your thesis ...
 I think you may have been right that fish production in the Northeast Pacific is bottom-up controlled after all."

 (Imagine a pasture with cows on it.
 Is the number of cows determined by the amount of grass growing on the pasture or the number of wolves in the surrounding forest?
 If it is the former, the cows are said to be bottom-up controlled.)

 The details are not important.
 What was important is that the world's leading population ecologist changed his mind and now agreed with my analysis.
 I had been right to persevere against the strong opinions of the population school.
 My intellectual battles had not been in vain.
-Maybe I had it never in me to be a great scientist, but at least I knew that I would have made a good one.
+Maybe I had it never in me to become a great scientist, but at least I knew that I would have made a decent one.